I have lost my job. I only just realized this today.

 All of which led me to realize that I am not Santa anymore.

-It was a really good run, while it lasted, which was 27 years or so, although maybe it was much less than that.
-I realize with embarrassment that I am not really sure how long I have been showing up at this job unnecessarily.
-I wonder if I am like the octogenarian partner at the firm who arrives each day to his corner office, blissfully unaware of his obsolescence even as his younger colleagues notice, elbowing each other with a chuckle on their way to actual meetings, that he is again asleep at his desk.
+It was a really good run while it lasted, which was 27 years or so, although maybe it was much less than that.
+It is with embarrassment that I realize I am not really sure how long I have been showing up at this job unnecessarily.
+I wonder if I am like the octogenarian partner at the firm who arrives each day to his corner office, blissfully unaware of his obsolescence even as his younger colleagues notice, as they elbow each other, that he is again asleep at his desk.

-We have spent years noticing in fall and early winters as Christmas approaches, the clothes our kids are outgrowing, the budding interests that are emerging, the playthings they’ve been coveting.
-When a child might need a book a little too hard, or a toy a little too young, just to remind them that there is room between the lines.
+We have spent years noticing, in fall and early winters, the clothes our kids are outgrowing, the budding interests that are emerging, the playthings they’ve been coveting.
+We have know when a child might need a book a little too hard, or a toy a little too young, just to remind them that there is room between the lines.

-Many of us have declared with conviction to little boys every day at breakfast that they had better come up with something on their list besides Nintendo Game Boys because they are Not Getting Those and then just moments later after they have left for school, raced to Target to check the night’s restock for the handheld games.
-We have repeated this exact process every day for weeks, and kept quiet about this particular reality for years, allowing gleeful children to believe that Santa pulled rank even when Mom said no, and that we were merely gracious in defeat.
+Many of us have declared with conviction to little boys every day at breakfast that they had better come up with something on their list besides Nintendo Game Boys because they are Not Getting Those and then, moments later after they have left for school, raced to Target to check the night’s restock for the handheld games.
+We have repeated this exact process every day for weeks, and kept quiet about this particular reality for years, allowing gleeful children to believe that Santa pulled rank even when Mom said no. That we were merely gracious in defeat.

-I just wanted the chance to say once more that I had the time of my life, being Santa.
+I think I just wanted to remember.
+To have the chance to say once more that I had the time of my life, being Santa.